ebsd/opensearch-logstash-dashboards/README.md

 # Cluster Opensearch (elasticsearch) + logstash + dashboards (Kibana)

 Here are some quick setup to start a cluster.
-You'll need to work on ssl verify enabling.
+You'll need to work on :
+- ssl verify enabling
+- heap memory configuration (read bests practices)

 ## Prerequisite

-At least 3 VM (for 3 opensearch nodes).
+1. At least 3 VM (for 3 opensearch nodes).
 Place logstash and dashboards where you want.
+2. Docker install
+3. You'll probably need to set up : `sysctl -w vm.max_map_count=262144` for opensearch running.

 ## Configure Opensearch docker-compose.yaml on 3 nodes